FahmidAnabi/clean-code-javascript/README.md

   }
 }

-getCleanCodeArticle()
+getCleanCodeArticle();
 ```

 **[⬆ back to top](#table-of-contents)**

 ## **Error Handling**

-Thrown errors are a good thing!
+Thrown errors are a ভালো thing!
 They mean the runtime has successfully
 identified when something in your program has gone wrong and it's letting
 you know by stopping function execution on the current stack, killing the
 process (in Node), and notifying you in the console with a stack trace.